Carreau/ipython-wiki/Dev:-Javascript-Events.md

 #### status_disconnected.Kernel

-There is no connection to the kernel (either it has been lost, or there never was one)
+The connection to the kernel has been lost.

-#### early_disconnect.Kernel
+##### status_disconnected.Kernel.error

-A connection could not be made to the kernel
+Not only was the connection lost, but it was lost due to an error (i.e., we did not tell the websockets to close).

 #### status_dead.Kernel